sovity/core-edc/.github/ISSUE_TEMPLATE/new-supported-version.md

             - The change is no longer desired
             - ...
     - [ ] Port the change if needed.
-    - [ ] Document the change in the `CHANGELOG.md`.
+    - [ ] Update `CHANGELOG.md`.
-    - [ ] Detail the change in the current documentation `docs/developer/fork/vN1.N2.N3.X.md`.
+    - [ ] Detail the change in the current documentation `docs/developer/fork/changes.md`.
 Check out the previous fork documentation for how to structure the document.
 - [ ] Implement the new changes that apply to this fork.
 - [ ] Delete the previous `docs/developer/fork/vP1.P2.P3.P4.md` notes after each element is either migrated or discarded.